 Most agency fees include:

 At Signature Donors, we provide unique value through our comprehensive upfront screening process.
 Unlike other agencies that wait until after matching to conduct medical, genetic, and psychological evaluations, we fully screen all donors before they enter our database.
-This approach saves you time, reduces emotional stress, and prevents costly delays from discovering incompatibilities weeks into the process.
+This approach saves time, reduces emotional stress, and prevents costly delays from discovering incompatibilities weeks into the process.

 Factors affecting donor compensation include: